PC-Fullstack-PT-Jan-2020/cheatsheet-github-commands/README.md

 or
 `git add <fileOrDirectoryName>`

+`IE: git add foo.txt`

-## commit a change to a repository
+## commit a change to a repository (giving a commit of file changes to a repository)

 `git commit -m "my message"`